Table of Contents

 There are at least three routes to the mountain.
 One is from Rathnapura via Carney Estate; those who take this route have to walk about ten miles.
 The second from Kuruwita involves 12 miles on foot.
 It joins the first route for the last 3 miles.
 The third is from Hatton via Maskeliya and the walk is only about four miles, it only the steps throughout the climbing on this route.
 It is the common belief that one needs to do a ritual bath at seethe Gangula (pond of cold water located halfway up on the climbing) before coming to the summit.
 After the bath devotees wear the white and continue with the climbing.

-Adams peak Hatton trail and Ratnapura trail
+Adams peak tour on Hatton trail and Ratnapura trail

 This is the most crowded trek with thousands of people goes up the mountain during the pilgrim season.
 If you like to enjoy nature while having some experience of religious, cultural and traditional angles of Sri Lankan life, I think Sri Pad must be in your travel plan.